zetorange1/bZx-monorepo/packages/bzx.js-docs/js_api/README.md

 `params.start` starting number of the loan order in the list of orders that are available for taking

 `params.count` maximum number of loan orders to return

+`params.oracleFilter` oracleAddress to filter list of loan orders

 ###### Returns